 I asked Bo about his relationship with Chuck and Little Richard: “Both my brothers.”
 But brothers argue, I said.
 “I ain’t got nothing bad to say,” he replied.
 “So if that’s what you’re trying to get to, you’re talking to the wrong dude.
 We don’t hug and kiss each other, but they’re my buddies, y’know?”

 And then I spoke with Chuck, the most significant rock ‘n’ roll poet, hoping to release a new album that year.
 We’re still waiting, Chuck!
-[October 2016 update: It seems that album will come out next year, per Rolling Stone.]
-I was quite proud of myself when I asked a question about racial content in his past works.
+[UPDATE: The album, simply titled Chuck, was released in June 2017, two months after his death.
+Rolling Stone previewed it in 2016] I was quite proud of myself when I asked a question about racial content in his past works.
 He denied any such thing, asked me to give an example, and I immediately came up with “Brown Eyed Handsome Man.”
 He had this look on his face, “well, you got me there, white boy.”
 (Or maybe I’m completely deluded.)

 CAN YOU TELL US ABOUT THE RECORD YOU’RE WORKING ON?
 WHAT’S THE PROGRESS THERE?